A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: Introduction

 where $\phi = (\varphi ,t) \in \mathcal{H}_1$, and $f \in \mathcal{H}_2$ is a function that is dependent on the data $\Phi$ and $T$.
 In the conventional formulation (e.g. according to the language of optimal control), the operator $K$ is usually proposed as the parameter-to-data mapping, i.e. $f=(\Phi ,T)$ in the formulation (\ref{operator}).
 The ill-posedness of the Cauchy problem is indicated by the compactness of $K$ in infinite dimensional Hilbert spaces.
 Different mathematical reformulations give different forms of $K$ which, in general, have different null space $\text{Ker}(K)$ and values of singular values $\left\{\sigma_j(K)\right\}_{j \in \mathbb{N}}$.
 After arranging them in order of decreasing magnitude, it is well known that the ${\sigma _j}(K)$ goes to zero as $j \to + \infty $.
 Although the convergence rate of $\sigma_j(K)$ to zero behaves similarly even for different forms of $K$, they differ slightly after numerical discretization.
 Consequently, different expression forms of operator equations (\ref{operator}) lead to systems with different condition numbers.
 In the same way, different forms of $K$ produce linear systems of different structure, which may affect the stability of the underlying problem and the behavior of numerical methods further used.
 Hence, the construction of an appropriate operator equation (\ref{operator}) is essential in the numerical solution of Problem \ref{prob:cauchyproblem}.

-In this paper, a coupled complex boundary method (CCBM) is applied to Problem \ref{prob:cauchyproblem} in order to construct specific $K$ and $f$.
+In this paper, a coupled complex boundary method (CCBM) \cite{Caubet2020} is applied to Problem \ref{prob:cauchyproblem} in order to construct specific $K$ and $f$.
 The CCBM was originally considered appropriate for inverse source problems in \cite{CGH14}, and was subsequently extended to the inverse Cauchy problem in \cite{CGH16}.
 Here, we further investigate the properties of CCBM beyond the work of \cite{CGH16}.
-We skip the systematic analysis and list some merits of CCBM, as follows: \begin{itemize} \item Both the Dirichlet and Neumann conditions are incorporated in a single complex Robin boundary condition, as the imaginary and real parts, respectively, such that the unknown Cauchy data can be reconstructed simultaneously; \item The data needed to fit are transferred from $\Gamma_u$ to $\Omega$ which makes the approach to the inverse problem more robust in practice; \item No Dirichlet boundary value problem (BVP) needs to be solved, which makes the numerical resolution of the forward problem easier; \item In the classical literature, e.g. \cite{AN,BE,Belg,ARRV}, the Dirichlet data $T$ and $t$ need to have the regularity $T \in H^{1/2}(\Gamma_m)$ or $t \in H^{1/2}(\Gamma_u)$ for guaranteeing the necessary regularity of the forward equations.
+We skip the systematic analysis and list some merits of CCBM, as follows: \begin{itemize} \item Both the Dirichlet and Neumann conditions are incorporated in a single complex Robin boundary condition, as the imaginary and real parts, respectively, such that the unknown Cauchy data can be reconstructed simultaneously; \item The data needed to fit are transferred from $\Gamma_u$ to $\Omega$ which makes the approach to the inverse problem more robust in practice; \item No Dirichlet boundary value problem (BVP) needs to be solved, which makes the numerical resolution of the forward problem easier; \item In the literature, e.g. \cite{AN,BE,Belg,ARRV}, the Dirichlet data $T$ need to have the regularity $T \in H^{1/2}(\Gamma_m)$ for guaranteeing the necessary regularity of the forward equations.
 In applications, $T$ is polluted by random noise, hence it is not appropriate to assume $T \in H^{1/2}(\Gamma_m)$.
-In the CCBM framework, we can allow $T \in L^2(\Gamma_m)$ and $t \in L^2(\Gamma_u)$, the natural spaces in practice, which obviates the fractional-order Sobolev functions.
+In the CCBM framework, we can allow $T \in L^2(\Gamma_m)$, the natural spaces in practice, which obviates the fractional-order Sobolev functions.
+At the same time, instead of in $H^{1/2}(\Gamma_u)$, we search for the solution $t$ to the inverse Cauchy problem in $L^2(\Gamma_u)$.
 Moreover, in CCBM, the noisy data is not used directly as fitting data.
 Instead, the right-hand side $f$ is also the solution of a BVP which uses the measured Cauchy data as boundary conditions and thus renders a smoothing effect on measurement. \end{itemize}